-In your sales plan, account for vacation season, year end budget crunches etc and accelerate activity during the third quarter and the first half of the fourth quarter to have a smooth sailing in the next year’s first quarter.
+In your sales plan, account for vacation season, year-end budget crunches, etc, and accelerate activity during the third quarter and the first half of the fourth quarter to have smooth sailing in the next year's first quarter.

 Building a predictable sales funnel starts with a good plan that is battle-tested.
 Make copies of the sales plan template we have shared, improve it and comment below.
 Let's build a good, comprehensive sales plan for the community.